If the first Week 1 question is what True Men Rising means, the second is what keeps a man from rising at all.

 You leave out the click, the message thread, the resentment, the spiral, the secrecy, the fear, the loneliness, the part of your story that would make you feel exposed.

 That may sound small, but it's not.
-The moment a man starts editing the truth to protect himself, he's no longer walking openly.
-He's managing impressions.
+The moment we start editing the truth to protect ourselves, we're no longer walking openly.
+We're managing impressions.

 Sign 2: You go quiet when your private world gets messy